-Confidentiality Statement for Random Urine Drug and alcohol Testing Program related to results of random urine drug and alco owledge that I will be privileged to hear and see sensitive information I testing performed on students of White Pine County's schools.
-I pledge ace, and will only release this information to others as dictated by Board student and parent/guardian/custodian.
+Confidentiality Statement for Random Urine Drug and alcohol Testing Program keep any information given to me in st , acknowledge that I will be privileged to hear and see sensitive information and alcohol testing performed on students of White Pine County's schools.
+I pledge to ict confidence, and will only release this information to others as dictated by Board policy or with properly obtained permis sion of the student and parent/guardian/custodian.
 Signature Date